Yuan-Ru-Lin/DisplayForPressureGauges/README.md

 # Stop Docker services
 docker compose down

-# Stop and remove all data
+# Stop and remove all data; don't do this unless you know what you're doing
 docker compose down -v
 ```